life-itself/web3/guide/index.md

 # Aspiration 4: Overcoming governance problems
 ---

-## Claim: Web3 can revolutionize systems of governance
+## Claim: Web3 can revolutionize systems of governance and thus facilitate cooperative solutions to collective action

 ### Description